lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 Can you guess what it's needed for?

 ### 2. Migration to update a table

+Go back to the lecture and read the [ActiveRecord Migrations documentation](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
+It explains how to easily generate migrations but right now we are not in Rails so we'll have to create manually our migration files.

+Use the task `rake db:timestamp` to get a correct timestamp for your migration file name.

 Write a new migration, in a new file in `db/migrate/` to add a new column to the `posts` table.